 Amanda Balionis has been covering golf for several years.
-This year, she will be covering the Masters Tournament for CBS Sports.
+This year, she covered several tournaments on CBS, including the Masters and the PGA Championship, for CBS Sports.

 The Pittsburgh, Pennsylvania, native currently lives in San Diego, California, with her dog, Chorizo.
 She isn’t married and doesn’t have any children (of the human variety).